-Murray Dicks is Chairman of BCE, and our security director.
+Murray Dicks is our security director.
 Please feel free to contact him for any questions or suggestions regarding BCE security.

 Onion-skin security strategy.